Omar Alexander Cardenas

 Omar Alexander Cardenas (born March 23, 1995) is an American fugitive and suspected member of the Pierce Street Gang in Los Angeles who was added to the FBI Ten Most Wanted Fugitives list on July 20, 2022.
-He is wanted for murder and for unlawful flight to avoid prosecution, and is suspected by authorities to have fled to Mexico in order to avoid arrest.
+He is wanted for the murder of 46-year-old Jabali Dumas and for unlawful flight to avoid prosecution, and is suspected by authorities to have fled to Mexico in order to avoid arrest.
 Cardenas was the 528th fugitive to be placed on the FBI's Ten Most Wanted Fugitives list.
 He replaced Eugene Palmer, who was removed from the list without being captured.
-The FBI is offering a reward of up to $100,000 for information leading to his capture.
+The FBI is offering a reward of up to $250,000 for information leading to his capture.